Read Time: 9 minutes

 Freshwater aquatic plant anatomy and physiology, and how you can make easy botany work for your planted tank

 Welcome back to another installment of the Aquarium Science Series!
 Got some epic aquarium plants growing, but wondering how they work and why that matters?
-This post will give you an overview of some botany basics, with more specific posts on root physiology/Mycorrhizae, plant genetics, leaf physiology and photosynthesis/respiration, etc. to follow later when we really dig into it.
+This post will give you an overview of some botany basics, with more specific posts on roots, plant genetics, leaf physiology and photosynthesis/respiration, etc. to follow later when we really dig into it.

 Aquarium Plant Classifications

 Want to get to know someone?
 Start with a name.
 Aquarium plants are no different.
 A lot of people overlook the importance of naming and classification of plants, but knowing how a plant is classified and what its scientific name means can reveal a lot about it.
 Wish you could do that with people...imagine someone's saying his name is Dustin and you just immediately knew he was an aquarium nut with a big greenhouse and a finger-biting Oscar.

 Considering there are over 100K people named Dustin, though, it doesn't work so well.
 This is another advantage to understanding classification and scientific names: they let folks know specifically what you're talking about.
 The common name "Baby Tears" gets thrown around to describe more than one aquarium plant species.
 Duckweed is the same way.

 If you want to know about one particular plant, having a universal name everyone recognizes is important.
 Scientists use a system called binomial nomenclature (two names) as part of taxonomy (system for classifying organisms based on similar characteristics) to do this.
 Plant taxonomy is broken down by Domain, Kingdom, Phylum, Class, Order, Family, Genus, Species.
 There are also clades, which refer to a group descended from a common ancestor.